 Poland is a low prevalence country, with stable epidemiological situation.
-Since the research was started in 1985 until December 31, 2017, there were 22 657 HIV infections detected in Poland.
-The number of people living with HIV/AIDS in the country is estimated 20-25 thousand including those who are unaware of their infection.
+As from the start of the study in 1985 until 31st December 2019, a total of 25 457 HIV infections were detected in Poland (taking into account data corrections and updates, including the elimination of double-registered cases).
 Each year the Country reports approximately one thousand new HIV infections.

-The main routes of HIV infection in people infected with HIV who have been registered:
+The main routes of HIV infection in people who have been registered:

 Data from NIZP – PZH reports www.pzh.gov.pl

-Poland has been among the first countries of Central and Eastern Europe to offer a wide and free-of-charge access to diagnostics, antiretroviral treatment and care for people living with HIV/AIDS.
+Poland has been among the first countries of Central and Eastern Europe to offer a wide and free access to diagnostics, antiretroviral treatment and care for people living with HIV/AIDS.

-Unified and integrated ARV treatment in all Polish regions has been developed and financed since 2001, within the framework of the health policy program of the Ministry of Health called “Antiretroviral treatment of people living with HIV in Poland”.
+The ART is financed since 2001, within the framework of the health policy program “Antiretroviral treatment of people living with HIV in Poland” of the Ministry of Health.

 National Aids Centre Agenda of the Ministry of Health